Skip to main content

 Skeleton with the sacrum highlighted in red

 The sacrum is part of both the vertebral column and the pelvic girdle.
-The sacrum articulates with the intervertebral disc under the L5 vertebra above it with its superior articular processes and facets and body of the first sacral vertebra.
+The sacrum articulates with the body of the L5 vertebra above it and articulates to the inferior articular processes and facets of L5 with the superior articular processes and facets of the sacrum.
 The sacrum also articulates with two coxal bones (hip bones) lateral to it at the auricular surfaces.
-The sacrum starts out as five vertebrae that fuse to form the one structure.
-This fusion is not complete until somewhere between the 18th and 30th year.
+In young people, the sacrum is actually five sacral vertebrae, but in late adolescence/early adulthood these sacral vertebrae fuse together to form one bone, the sacrum.
+This fusion is not complete until somewhere between the 18th and 30th year of life.

 Diagram of the sacrum and coccyx